Power station: Osmosis

 Salinity gradient energy is called pressure-retarded osmosis.
-In this method, seawater is pumped into a pressure chamber that is at a pressure lower than the difference between the pressures of saline water and fresh water.
+In this method, seawater is pumped into a pressure chamber at a pressure lower than the difference between the pressures of saline water and fresh water.
 Freshwater is also pumped into the pressure chamber through a membrane, which increases both the volume and pressure of the chamber.
 As the pressure differences are compensated, a turbine is spun creating energy.
 This method is being specifically studied by the Norwegian utility Statkraft, which has calculated that up to 25 TWh/yr would be available from this process in Norway.
 Statkraft has built the world's first prototype osmotic power plant on the Oslo fjord which was opened on 24 November 2009.
-In January 2014, however, Statkraft announced not to continue this pilot.
+In January 2014, however, Statkraft announced not continue this pilot.